Oakland City University Rankings

 Biography

-Gary Brian Denbo is an American former baseball front office executive.
+Gary Brian Denbo is an American former baseball front office executive and coach.
 He was the director of player development and scouting for the Miami Marlins of Major League Baseball (MLB).
 Previously, he served as a hitting coach for the New York Yankees and Toronto Blue Jays of MLB and for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
 He has also worked in the Yankees' front office.

 General info